Turramurra Public School Parents and Citizens Association (P&C) meets once a term in the Staffroom. Check the newsletter for exact dates.

 The P&C raises money to finance a range of projects and programs and is subject to rules as to how money is raised, applied and accounted for.
 These rules are contained in the Constitution and the School Manual on Financial Management.

-Requests for expenditure are considered for their support of the School’s objectives.
-In 2008 and 2011 we carried out strategic planning exercises to determine projects to focus on over the short, medium and longer term.
+Requests for expenditure are considered based on their support of the School’s objectives.
+Over time strategic planning exercises have been undertaken to determine the focus of projects over the short, medium and long term.
 This involved:

 Here are just some of the initiatives funded in recent years by the P&C:

-- New playground equipment at a cost of 23 thousand dollars
+• New playground equipment at a cost of $23k.

-- Upgrades and renovations at a cost of 56 thousand dollars which included:
+• Upgrades and renovations at a cost of $56k which included:

-- Improved rubbish bin system at a cost of 900 dollars
+• Improved rubbish bin system at a cost of $900.

-- Multipurpose court at a cost of 40 thousand dollars
+• Multipurpose court at a cost of $40k.

-- Outdoor tables and benches at a cost of 6 thousand dollars
+• Outdoor tables and benches at a cost of $6k.

-- Kiss and Drop Shelter at a cost of 8 thousand dollars
+• Kiss and Drop Shelter at a cost of $8k.

 The P and C voluntary contribution